 ABSTRACT

-Ischemia-reperfusion injury (IRI) continues to be a major contributor to graft dysfunction, thus supporting the need for therapeutic strategies focused on minimizing organ damage especially with growing numbers of extended criteria grafts being utilized which are more vulnerable to cold and warm ischemia.
+Ischemia-reperfusion injury continues to be a major contributor to graft dysfunction, thus supporting the need for therapeutic strategies focused on minimizing organ damage especially with growing numbers of extended criteria grafts being utilized which are more vulnerable to cold and warm ischemia.

-Nitric oxide (NO) is highly reactive gaseous molecule found in air and regarded as a pollutant.
+Nitric oxide (NO·) is highly reactive gaseous molecule found in air and regarded as a pollutant.
 Not surprising, it is extremely bioactive, and has been demonstrated to play major roles in vascular homeostasis, neurotransmission, and host defense inflammatory reactions.
-Under conditions of ischemia, NO, has consistently been demonstrated to enhance microcirculatory and mitigate pro-inflammatory responses, making it an excellent strategy for patients undergoing organ transplantation.
+Under conditions of ischemia, NO·, has consistently been demonstrated to enhance microcirculatory vasorelaxation and mitigate pro-inflammatory responses, making it an excellent strategy for patients undergoing organ transplantation.
 Clinical studies designed to test this hypothesis have yielded very promising results that includes reduced hepatocellular injury and enhanced graft recovery, without any identifiable complications.
-How inhaled NO mediates extra-pulmonary effects remains unclear with the general hypothesis being that it forms a relatively stable, NO containing intermediate in the circulation, which then mediates systemic effects either directly or after being recycled to NO. Evidence suggests the NO-containing intermediates may be plasma S-nitrosothiols (e.g. S-nitrosoalbumin), whereas other studies indicate nitrite anion as a possible mediator.
-In this article, we discuss the use of inhaled NO as a way to protect the donor liver graft against IRI in patients undergoing liver transplantation.
+How inhaled NO· mediates extra-pulmonary effects remains unclear with the general hypothesis being that it forms a relatively stable, NO· containing intermediate in the circulation, which then mediates systemic effects either directly or after being recycled to NO·.
+Evidence suggests the NO·-containing intermediates may be plasma S-nitrosothiols (e.g. S-nitrosoalbumin), whereas other studies indicate nitrite anion as a possible mediator.
+In this article, we discuss the use of inhaled NO· as a way to protect the donor liver graft against ischemia-reperfusion injury in patients undergoing liver transplantation.

 INTRODUCTION

 Liver transplantation has become a viable treatment option for recipients suffering from irreversible liver failure for more than three decades.
 However, the number of recipients on the waiting list continues to grow due to the major mismatch between organ supply and demand, creating tremendous pressure on for the development of techniques to expand the donor pool.
 There are ~7.000 liver transplants performed annually with a trend that in increasing due to demand.
 As a result, according to national transplant registry database from the Organ Procurement and Transplant Network (OPTN), ~1,000 potential recipients on the waiting list die annually.
 (Figure 1) Therefore, strategies are actively being sought to increase in donor pool.
-The transplant community has evaluated an option to relax the standard for donors to include donors with suboptimal quality (more damage from preservation and ischemia-reperfusion injury), including the advanced age donor, prolonged ischemia time, and hepatic steatosis.
-Currently, extended criteria donors make up 5-10% of all donors and this number is increasing Liver ischemia-reperfusion injury (IRI) remains a major contributor to graft dysfunction, or primary non-function, resulting in increased ICU and hospital stay, increase financial burden, re-transplantation and , in a worst case scenario, death.(1)
+The transplant community has evaluated an option to relax the standard for donors to include donors with suboptimal quality (more damage from anoxic preservation and ischemia-reperfusion injury), including the advanced age donor, prolonged cold and warm ischemia time, and hepatic steatosis.
+Currently, extended criteria donors make up 5-10% of all donors and this number is increasing.
+Liver ischemia-reperfusion injury (IRI) remains a major contributor to graft dysfunction, or primary non-function, resulting in increased ICU and hospital stay, increase financial burden, re-transplantation and , in a worst case scenario, death.(1)

-Nitric oxide (NO) is an important endogenously produced biological mediator affecting vascular function, metabolic function and host defense mechanisms.(2) NO is also an important effector molecule produced by macrophages, dendritic cells critical in host innate and adaptive immunity.(3, 4) Inhaled NO has been clinically used to treat pulmonary hypertension due to its vasodilating effect in pulmonary circulation without causing any unfavorable hemodynamic changes.
-More recent evidence has suggested a relative NO deficiency due to IRI and that the use of preemptive inhaled NO can attenuate liver IRI during liver transplantation.
+Nitric oxide (NO·) is an important endogenously produced biological mediator affecting vascular function, metabolic function and host defense mechanisms.(2) NO· is also an important effector molecule produced by macrophages, dendritic cells critical in host innate and adaptive immunity.(3, 4) Inhaled NO· has been clinically used to treat pulmonary hypertension due to its vasodilating effect in pulmonary microcirculation without causing any unfavorable systemic hemodynamic changes.
+More recent evidence has suggested a relative NO· deficiency due to IRI and that the use of preemptive inhaled NO· can attenuate liver IRI during liver transplantation.

-ENDOGENOUS NO AND THE LIVER DURING ISCHEMIA-REPERFUSION
+ENDOGENOUS NO· AND THE LIVER DURING ISCHEMIA-REPERFUSION